Personal life of Marvin Gaye: Birth and adoption of Marvin Gaye III

 On November 17, 1965, a baby boy was born to Denise Gordy, six days after her sixteenth birthday.
-The boy was subsequently adopted by Marvin and Anna.
+The boy was subsequently adopted by Gaye and Anna Gordy.
 The boy was christened at Detroit's Bethel AME Church and was named after his adoptive father.
-Prior to Marvin III's birth, 43-year-old Anna had faked a pregnancy in public.
+Prior to Marvin III's birth, 43-year-old Gordy had faked a pregnancy in public.
 It was later reported that Gordy was told that she could not naturally conceive a child.
-Despite his acrimonious relationship with his father, he named him Marvin III "to keep up with tradition".
+Despite his acrimonious relationship with his father, Gaye named his son Marvin III "to keep up with tradition".

 Although it's not been confirmed whether or not Gaye was the biological father, Denise Gordy admitted in 1998 that she was the mother of Marvin III.
-Due to Marvin not filing a will before his death, Marvin III became a co-executor of his father's estate at just 18.
+Due to Gaye not filing a will before his death, Marvin III became a co-executor of his father's estate at just 18.
 In 1995, Gaye III welcomed his first son, Marvin IV, on the 56th anniversary of his father's birth.
-Five years later, a second boy Dylan, was born.
+Five years later, a second boy, Dylan, was born.